pxt3155/PearlThakkar_MushroomClassification/README.md

 # Mushroom Classification Project - Pearl Thakkar
 This project analyzes a mushroom dataset to classify whether a mushroom is edible or poisonous based on its features.

+## Overview
+In this project, I worked with a mushroom classification dataset to predict whether a mushroom is edible or poisonous based on its features.
+I started by exploring the dataset to understand the structure and identify important patterns.
+A key feature 'odor' was used to then create a baseline.
+I trained Logistic Regression and Decision Tree models using all features to compare their performance with the baseline.
+Both models achieved perfect accuracy on the test data, showing that the dataset is highly structured and that combining features leads to better predictions.

+Overall, this project focuses on understanding the data, building a simple baseline, and then using machine learning models to improve and confirm the results.

 ## Dataset
 Kaggle dataset : https://www.kaggle.com/datasets/uciml/mushroom-classification?select=mushrooms.csv